 A key critique of Saussure was written in 1929 by Valentin Voloshinov of the Bakhtin school but was not translated into English until the 1970s, and thus remained almost unknown in the West (certainly as far as we can see it is not referred to by post-structuralist critics such as Derrida).
 Voloshinov critiques the work of Saussure as being based upon a view of language that sees language as being abstract objectivist, or as an entity that is concrete and homogenous and can be removed from context for the purposes of analysis and pedagogy.
 Instead, so Voloshinov argued, language is more appropriately viewed as creative, constantly evolving and changing: an individual subjectivist entity.
 As such, language is unique to the speaker, and contains many underpinning or underlying psychological and ideological elements.
 In this view of language the ‘text’ of the language, its words, only represent ‘the inert crust, the hardened lava of language creativity’ (Voloshinov, 1929, p.48).
 Their context of use is absolutely critical to the meaning and understanding of the language (Voloshinov, 1929, cf. Bakhtin, 1981, 1986), it will be unique in psychological elements to their subjects (Author & Author, 2016) and will contain key non-textual elements that also play a fundamentally important role in their meaning in each specific subject, such as visual or emotional elements (Author & Author, 2018).
 Dialogue in the language’s context of use is key for the construction of meaning (Bakhtin, 1981, 1986) and to pedagogy (Freire, 1989), and language and thought are said to be inextricably linked: “the meaning of a word represents such a close amalgam of thought and language that it is hard to tell whether it is a phenomenon of speech or a phenomenon of thought” (Vygotsky, 1934, p.120; cf. Wittgenstein, 1953).

 In this view of language, support to help students understand what is required of them when asked questions using terms such as ‘critically evaluate’ or to understand what is required in a ‘report’ could not be presented acontextually online.
 In this view of language, universally applicable and concrete definitions would have little relevance to specific subjects, as each subject would appropriate and use individual approaches to ‘reports’, to ‘analysis’ and to ‘critical evaluation’.
-Instead, rather than providing support aligned with neoliberalism, that assumed that responsibilised individuals need to care for themselves and invest in their human capital, what would be required is more social welfare focused Keynesian type approaches whereby the university established and provided more subject based expertise.
-In practice, what would be required would be contextualised dialogue to convey and explain concepts, something that would require those helping the students to have extensive subject knowledge and ability, in order to be able to explain to students exactly what ‘critically analyse’ entailed in their own subject (Author & Author, 2018) or what exactly a ‘report’ was.
+Instead, rather than providing support aligned with neoliberalism, that assumed that responsibilized individuals need to care for themselves and invest in their human capital, what would be required is an approach that recognised the individual subjectivist nature of language, whereby the university established and provided more subject based expertise to support students.
+In practice, what would be required would be an approach which questioned the validity of the arguments that neoliberalism draws on to support its approach to support.
+Instead, what would be needed would be contextualised dialogue to convey and explain concepts, something that would require those helping the students to have extensive subject knowledge and ability, in order to be able to explain to students exactly what ‘critically analyse’ entailed in their own subject (Author & Author, 2018) or what exactly a ‘report’ was.

 Data collection